 The state may refuse to grant a license if a student has been convicted of a crime; committed any act involving dishonesty, fraud, or deceit; or committed any act that, if committed by a licentiate of the business or profession in question, would be grounds for the Missouri Division of Professional Registration to deny licensure.
-The Missouri Division of Professional Registration denies licensure on the grounds that the applicant knowingly made a false statement of fact required to be revealed in the application for such license.
+The Missouri Division of Professional Registration to deny licensure.
+The Missouri Division of Professional Registration to be revealed in the application for such license.
 Students who are not U.S. citizens or who do not have documented authority to work in the United States will not be eligible to apply to take the state licensure examination.
 Paul Mitchell The School Springfield is not responsible for students denied licensure.